cohorte/cohorte.github.io/docs/1.x/index.md

 Some resources to get started quickly:

  * [Getting Started Tutorial](./tutorials/getting-started)
-    <br/>Install and run a COHORTE application in 10 munites.
+    <br/>Install and run a COHORTE application in 10 minutes.

  * [Temper Tutorial](./tutorials/temper)
     <br/>Highlighting the multi-language and distribution features of COHORTE in a simple, yet functional temperature monitoring application.